Sun Peaks Secondary Academy students graduate in style

 Students were then treated to a transformed arena, which looked like something out of a movie, with long rows of lights hanging above tables adorned with white tablecloths and the graduating students.

-The celebration at the arena was MC’d by Carol Oakley, an SPES teacher that is not an employee of School District 73 (SD 73).
+The celebration at the arena was MC’d by Carol Oakley, an SPES teacher that is not an employee of SD 73.

-All four of the 2021 graduating class spoke briefly about what the day meant to them.
+All five of the graduating class spoke briefly about what the day meant to them.
 A short awards ceremony followed.

 Darcy Alexander, vice-president and general manager at Sun Peaks Resort LLP (SPR), presented the SPR Scholarships of Excellence to Dickson and Linder.

-Al and Nancy Green Raine presented an academic sports and scholarship to Dickson and Linder and Adams.
+Al and Nancy Raine presented an academic sports and scholarship to Dickson and Linder and Adams.

-The Rotary Club of Sun Peaks Bursary for Graduates of $1,000 was presented to Linder and Dickson by Melissa Vike.
+A Rotary Club of Sun Peaks Bursary for Graduates of $1000 was presented to Linder and Dickson by Melissa Vike.

 Glen Harris also presented a Meritorious conduct to Dickson and Grade 11 student James Cannon for a life saving incident.